cl0ten/anon-launcher/README.md

 ```
 Run_Setup.bat
 ```
-This will download "anon.exe", "anon-gencert.exe" and generate shortcuts for the browser.
+This will download "anon.exe", "anon-gencert.exe", uBlock extension and generate shortcuts for the browser.

 ## 3. Usage